presight/greety/README.md

 # happy-cerberus

+## Don't say hi to cerberus, it will say hi to you!
-Personal joyful artificial guard with face detection
+Happy cerberus is a joyful artificial guard with face detection that greets you when you come home and warn when intruders enter your home.

+Train cerberus on faces you want it to recognize using openface/torch and it will play customized greetings when familliar faces are detected.
+Get notified when new faces appear.

 git clone --recursive https://github.com/presight/happy-cerberus